Using weak values to experimentally determine "negative probabilities" in a two-photon state with Bell correlations: Applying weak measurement formalism to the CHSH observables

-quantifies the expectation value of the results of weak measurements in the $\hat Z$ basis, as the measurement strength goes to zero.
-Weak values are unusual in that they can take values outside the spectrum of the measurement operator, but are nevertheless useful in increasing measurement precision where the resolution of the measuring device is otherwise the limiting factor~\cite{Hosten08,Dixon2009,Brunner2010,Starling2010,Hofmann2011}, and in resolving a number of quantum mechanical paradoxes (e.g.\ refs.~\cite{Steinberg95,Wiseman02,Resch04,Brunner04,Resch2004b,Pryde2005,Mir07,Lundeen09,Kocsis11}) and investigating macrorealism on one~\cite{Williams2008,Goggin2011} or two~\cite{Dressel2011} systems.
+Weak values are unusual in that they can take values outside the spectrum of the measured operator (here $\hat Z$).
+This is possible because the values of individual weak measurements are not constrained to the eigenvalues of the measured operator.
+Weak values have proven useful in increasing measurement precision where the resolution of the measuring device is otherwise the limiting factor~\cite{Hosten08,Dixon2009,Brunner2010,Starling2010,Hofmann2011}, in resolving a number of quantum mechanical paradoxes (e.g.~\cite{Kocsis11,Wiseman02,Steinberg95,Resch04,Brunner04,Resch2004b,Pryde2005,Mir07,Lundeen09,Yokota2009}) and investigating macrorealism on one~\cite{Williams2008,Goggin2011} or two~\cite{Dressel2011} systems.